Main railway line: Ipswich to Grandchester

-The colony of Queensland separated from New South Wales in 1859, and the new government was keen to facilitate development and immigration.
-Improved transport to the fertile Darling Downs region situated west of Toowoomba was seen as a priority.
-As adequate river transport was already established between the capital Brisbane and the then separate settlement of Ipswich, the railway commenced from the latter locality and the initial section, built over relatively flat, easy country opened to Bigge's Camp, at the eastern base of the Little Liverpool Range, on 31 July 1865.
-Called the Main Line, the only significant engineering work was the bridge over the Bremer River to North Ipswich.
+The colony of Queensland separated from New South Wales in 1859, and the new government was eager to facilitate development and immigration.
+As adequate river transport was already established between the capital Brisbane and Ipswich, improved transport to the fertile Darling Downs region situated west of Toowoomba was seen as a priority.
+As such, construction of the railway commenced from Ipswich heading west over relatively flat, easy country opened to Bigge's Camp (now Grandchester), at the eastern base of the Little Liverpool Range.
+The only significant engineering work for this section was the bridge over the Bremer River to North Ipswich.
+This first section opened on 31 July 1865, and was named the Main Line.